 Canon M100 versus Canon G1 X Mark III

-The Canon EOS M100 and the Canon PowerShot G1 X Mark III are two digital cameras that were revealed to the public, respectively, in August 2017 and October 2017.
+The Canon EOS M100 and the Canon PowerShot G1 X Mark III are two digital cameras that were officially introduced, respectively, in August 2017 and October 2017.
 The M100 is a mirrorless interchangeable lens camera, while the G1X Mark III is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

 An illustration of the physical size and weight of the Canon M100 and the Canon G1 X Mark III is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the M100 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M100 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is notably larger (24 percent) than the Canon M100.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is considerably larger (121 percent) than the Canon M100.
 It is noteworthy in this context that the G1X Mark III is splash and dust-proof, while the M100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens build in, whereas the M100 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.